lingqiz/lingqiz.github.io/index.md

   </div>

   <div class="column" markdown="1">
   The optimal linear measurement of a signal depends on its statistical regularity.
 Classical techniques, such as PCA and Compressed Sensing (CS), are based on simple statistical models.
 We introduce a general method for obtaining an optimized set of linear measurements, assuming a Bayesian inverse solution that leverages the prior implicit in a neural network trained to perform denoising (diffusion probabilistic models).
+We demonstrate that these measurements are distinct from those of PCA and CS, with significant improvements in minimizing squared reconstruction error.
   </div>
 </div>